gandalf458/the-blog/README.md

 **the:blog** comprises:

 * admin routines in the admin sub-directory
-* various routines and inc files in the main directory as follows:
+* various scripts and include files in the main directory as follows:

     - blog.inc.php - displays the most recent blog posts in full
     - bloglist.inc.php - lists the titles of the most recent blog posts